Risk and resilience across the life course

 University of Oulu

 Julia Jäkel is Professor of Clinical and Developmental Psychology at the Faculty of Education and Psychology, University of Oulu.
-Her main research areas are early life risks and long-term resilience.
-Her goal is to contribute to understanding the complex biopsychosocial mechanisms that control mental health, cognitive, academic, and social development over time to design effective avenues towards intervention.
+Her main research areas are early life adversity and long-term resilience.
+Her goal is to contribute to understanding the complex mechanisms that control mental health, cognitive, academic, and social development over time to design evidence-based avenues towards intervention.